 The term customer data management refers to the ways in which businesses keep track of their customer information and survey their customer base to obtain feedback.
-Customer data management has been around since the 1990s and is still very relevant today.
+Customer data management has been around since the 1990s and is still relevant today.
 After all, if you don’t have good data about your customers, how can you understand who they are and make good decisions about them?
 So, you may ask: How do I get good data about my customers?
 The answer – good data quality – sounds deceivingly simple.

-In a recent survey by Experian, 72 percent of organizations globally say that data quality issues affect consumer trust and perception.
+In a recent survey by Experian, 72 percent of organizations globally say data quality issues affect consumer trust and perception.
 And a lack of customer or citizen trust costs organizations – in terms of lost revenue, substandard customer service, increased risk, barriers to innovations and new initiatives, and issues with compliance.
 Acknowledging how long customer data management has been around, it's notable that trust in customer data is still a major issue for many organizations.

 How do we fix data quality issues for customer data management?

 - Most organizations are not good at documenting their code generation process.
-When the person who wrote the code to fix the data leaves the company or changes jobs, their code has to be reverse engineered, or the department has to start all over from scratch.
+When the person who wrote the code to fix the data leaves the company or changes jobs, their code has to be reverse engineered, or the department has to start over from scratch.

 What does data quality software do for customer data management?

 Industry-leading data quality software can standardize data into a consistent format and meaning.
-Such software knows that Peg, Peggy and Marg are nicknames for Margaret in the US, Canada and the UK – so it can standardize the name to a simple value, like Margaret, for better data alignment and matching.
+Such software knows that Peg, Peggy and Marg are nicknames for Margaret in the US, Canada and the UK.
+So it can standardize the name to a simple value, like Margaret, for better data alignment and matching.
 Such data quality software also needs to consider the country of origin for the data (without requiring human intervention).
 For example, in the US, Don is a nickname for Donald – but in Spain, Mexico and Italy it’s an honorific.
 Data quality tools need to understand the entire data row and apply the correct data standardization and tokenization processes in an automated, repeatable way.

 Enriching the data is another important piece of successful customer data management.
 Data quality software should verify and correct addresses for an accurate view of the customer and to better align the data for the matching process.
 Other enrichment capabilities are desirable, too.
-For example, assigning "gender" to a record may enhance marketing efforts because it could help you understand the demographics of your customers.
+For example, assigning "gender" to a record can enhance marketing efforts because it could help you understand the demographics of customers.
 Latitude and longitude information appended to the address may help you understand things like distance to a store, tax rate assignments and delivery planning.

 Bringing the data together via matching is another vital element of successful customer data management.
-Matching will enable you to combine all the records you have for a customer into a single best record for that individual.
+Matching will enable you to combine all the records you have for a given customer into a single best record for that individual.
 By seeing the details of your relationship with a single customer, you can put in place the best possible marketing or customer service program for that customer.
 Better yet, you can automate this process so you won’t have to do it manually.